Political risks to watch in the Netherlands

 - Political and public support for euro zone bailouts

-- A credit downgrade as both S&P and Moody’s have given the country’s rating a negative outlook
+- A credit downgrade now that both S&P and Moody’s have given the country’s rating a negative outlook

-Dijsselbloem has said the country is committed to meeting the EU’s 3 percent budget deficit rule, even though both the central bank and the government’s economic forecaster (CPB) warned it would exceed the target this year.

 What to watch: